cleverage/daltons/docs/step1.md

 ## Getting these data with an Analytics solution

-You can feed custom dimensions to your Analytics solution:
+You should be able to feed custom dimensions to your Analytics solution.

+### Computing values

 ```javascript
 // get device pixel ratio in dppx